Watermelons, Cantaloupe, Honeydew, even most exotic melons such as Tiger Melons and Canary melon are extremely easy to save seeds from.

 In most melons, the flesh is not as crisp and has a pasty consistency as opposed to crisp.

 Collecting The Melon Seeds

 Start by slicing the melons open and scooping out the seeds.
 Musk style melons such as cantaloupe are easier in this arena as the seeds are concentrated in a central mass.

 Place the gathered seeds in a strainer and rinse thoroughly with cold water to wash off as much clinging pulp as possible.

 Agitating and rubbing them gently will help.
 Once you have thoroughly rinsed your seeds place them on absorbent paper towels to dry off.

-The second method is to place the seeds with pulp still cling to them, or them still clinging to the pulp in a jar of room temperature water.
+Place the seeds with the pulp still clinging to them, or them still clinging to the pulp in a jar of room temperature water.
 The jar should be full, not half full or half empty.

 Once you have removed viable seeds from the water discard the pulp and bad seeds and place the good seeds on absorbent paper towels to dry off a tad.

 Regardless of whether you use Method 1 or 2 you still should still get rid of excess natural sugars.
 Melons have a very high sugar content which is good when you’re gonna eat them, but not so good when you want to store the seeds.